-The law in Victoria says that if a serious sex offender is considered by the court to be an unacceptable risk to the community after they have completed their prison sentence, a supervision order can be used to reduce the risk of reoffending.
+The law in Victoria says that if a serious sex or serious violent offender is considered by the court to be an unacceptable risk to the community after they have completed their prison sentence, a supervision order can be used to reduce the risk of reoffending.

 Offenders on supervision orders are supervised by Corrections Victoria after they are released from prison.